pengnam/SearchEngine/README.txt

 To run index.py, please install joblib by running `pip install joblib`

-This assignment contains the code for both:
+This assignment contains the code for both indexing and searching.

 1. Indexing
 We stored 4 different items in the index.